vitaminvaf/MSc-Project/Source code/README.md

-This folder is used to store the read literature related to the project.
+This folder is used to store project source code and images.